saiki-k/hk-silksong-savegame-analyzer/README.md

 - Hunters Journal

 ## Issues
-- If you find an error just create an issue on this repository.
+- If you find errors just create a issue on this repository.
 Or if you already have a fix create a pull request.

 ## Credits
 Big thank you to: